CarlKCarlK/range-set-blaze/README.md

 * [`RangeSetBlaze`], a set of integers.
 See the [set documentation] for details.
 * [`RangeMapBlaze`], a map from integers to values.
 See the [map documentation] for details.

+For a side-by-side introduction to range lookups and gap filling for both containers, see the [Ranges and gaps guide][ranges and gaps].

 > Unlike the standard [`BTreeSet`]/[`BTreeMap`] and [`HashSet`]/[`HashMap`], `RangeSetBlaze` does not store every integer in the set.
 Rather, it stores sorted & disjoint ranges of integers in a cache-efficient [`BTreeMap`].
 It differs from [other interval libraries](https://github.com/CarlKCarlK/range-set-blaze/blob/main/docs/bench.md) -- that we know of -- by
 > offering full set operations and by being optimized for sets of [clumpy][1] integers.
 >